-For the financial year ended 31 March 2020, the Company has held four regular meetings at about quarterly intervals and two additional meeting(s) which were held regarding special matters which required the Board's decisions and one annual general meeting ("AGM").
+For the financial year ended 31 March 2021, the Company has held four regular meetings at about quarterly intervals and one annual general meeting ("AGM").
 The meetings were conducted either on in-person meetings and/or live teleconference basis.
 The Company Secretary of the Company is responsible for maintaining full minutes of the Board meetings and Committee meetings which are open for inspection at any reasonable time on reasonable notice by any of our directors.

-The attendance records of each Director and each member of the Board committees during the financial year ended 31 March 2020 are as follows:
+The attendance records of each Director and each member of the Board committees during the financial year ended 31 March 2021 are as follows:

-Number of meet ings attended/eli gible to attend
+Number of meetings attended/eligible to attend

 Board Audit Remuneration Nomination

 Members AGM meetings Committee Committee Committee

 Executive Directors

-Ms. Wong Bik Kwan Bikie 1/1 6/6 N/A 2/2 N/A
+Ms. Wong Bik Kwan Bikie 1/1 3/4 N/A 1/2 N/A

-Mr. Chan Chun Sing

-(resigned on 24 September 2019) 1/1 3/4 N/A N/A N/A

 Non-executive Directors

-Dr. Miu Yin Shun Andrew 0/1 6/6 5/5 N/A N/A
+Dr. Miu Yin Shun Andrew 1/1 4/4 5/5 N/A N/A

-Mr. Chiu Man Wai 1/1 6/6 N/A N/A 1/1
+Mr. Chiu Man Wai 1/1 4/4 N/A N/A 1/1

 Independent non-executive Directors

-Mr. Ng Leung Sing SBS, JP 1/1 6/6 N/A N/A 1/1
+Mr. Ng Leung Sing SBS, JP 1/1 4/4 N/A N/A 1/1

-Mr. Wong Lung Wo James 0/1 6/6 5/5 2/2 N/A
+Mr. Wong Lung Wo James 1/1 4/4 5/5 2/2 N/A

-Mr. Chan Ping Keung 0/1 6/6 5/5 2/2 1/1
+Mr. Chan Ping Keung 0/1 4/4 5/5 2/2 1/1